 You sure can.
 In fact, a lot of people prefer to make it a couple of weeks in advance and freeze it precooked.
 It intensifies the flavors as it freezes.
-Just make the recipe according to the instructions but place the uncooked stuffing mixture in an airtight container until you’re ready to make it.
+Just make this easy Keto stuffing recipe according to the instructions but place the uncooked stuffing mixture in an airtight container until you're ready to make it.

 The night before you want to cook it, just thaw in the fridge overnight then continue with the baking instructions.

 This can be a huge time saver when you're doing a lot of other holiday cooking.